National Garden of American Heroes: History

 In 2021, the garden was considered highly unlikely to ever be built, and Congress never appropriated any funds for the project.
 On May 14, 2021, President Joe Biden issued an executive order that revoked both of Trump's executive orders on the Garden, as well as various other Trump-issued executive orders.

 On January 29, 2025, Trump revoked Biden's executive order related to the garden and called for six additional names to be added to the list of historical figures.
 The timeline of its construction was modified from July 4, 2026, to "as expeditiously as possible".
 During a 2025 Black History Month reception at the White House, Trump said a statue of Prince Estabrook, a Black Patriot, would be in the garden.
 Vince Haley, chair of the Domestic Policy Council, would be responsible for selecting the final list of 250 subjects.

 In March 2025 South Dakota Governor Larry Rhoden sent Trump a proposal to build the garden in the Black Hills region in the state near Mount Rushmore on a plot of private land that will be donated.

 In April 2025, the National Endowment for the Humanities announced it would sponsor grants to artists for the planned works, in a joint effort with the National Endowment for the Arts.

+On June 24, 2026, at a rally in the National Mall to kick off the Great American State Fair, Donald Trump announced the garden will be built in West Potomac Park.

 Funding and legislative authorization

 In April 2025, the National Endowment for the Humanities announced a grant program of $200,000 per statue paid for in part by canceled grants for other arts and humanities projects by Elon Musk's Department of Government Efficiency.
-It directed that statues were portrayed in a "realistic manner", with no modernist or abstract designs allowed.
+It directed that statues were portrayed in a "realistic manner," with no modernist or abstract designs allowed.
+The Executive Order mandated further that the work must be "in the classical style, lifelike, and created from marble, granite, bronze, copper, or brass,".

 In May 2025, the U.S. House of Representatives passed the One Big Beautiful Bill Act, a comprehensive budget reconciliation package.
-Section 80305 of the bill appropriates $40 million to the Department of the Interior to establish and maintain the National Garden of American Heroes.
+Section 86001 of the bill appropriates $40 million to the Department of the Interior to establish and maintain the National Garden of American Heroes.

 The bill's passage marked the first congressional funding for the garden, which had previously been authorized solely through executive orders during President Trump's first term.